chipp/objection-example/README.md

-Example project, which describe how to use Dependency Injection library https://github.com/atomicobject/objection.
+Example project, which describes how to use Dependency Injection library https://github.com/atomicobject/objection.

 ## Dependency scheme